mcsandeep/tyk-docs/tyk-docs/content/migration-to-tyk.md

 * Next you will configure [uploading your plugin bundle file]({{< ref "tyk-cloud/configuration-options/using-plugins/uploading-bundle" >}}) to your Amazon S3 bucket.

-### Python Custom Authentication
+### Add Custom Authentication
-## Introduction

-This page introduces the process of configuring a custom authentication plugin, so that you can override the default Tyk authentication mechanism with your own authentication logic.
+This section introduces the process of configuring a custom authentication plugin, so that you can override the default Tyk authentication mechanism with your own authentication logic.

-## What are we going to do?
+#### What are we going to do?

 We are going to configure an Tyk Cloud Control Plane to use a custom authentication plugin built in Python.

-## What do I need to configure the Tyk Cloud Control Plane?
+#### What do I need to configure the Tyk Cloud Control Plane?

 Here are the requirements: